GoHypernet/hypernet-protocol/packages/contracts/README.md

 ![alt text](/documentation/images/Hypernet-Contract-Flow.png)

-The Hypernet Governance application is used for proposing and vetting new NonFungibleRegistries (NFR) which are deployed through a RegistryFactory contract.
-NonFungleRegistries are based on the [EIP721](https://eips.ethereum.org/EIPS/eip-721) non-fungible token standard.
-A NFR is enumerable and every entry is an ownable token that has a label (seperate from the token URI) that is unique within that specific NFR, that is, two entries can have the same `tokenURI`, but they cannot have the same label.
-This helps to fascilitate lookups more easily for applications in which the registry is used for identity or authenticity verification.
+The Hypernet Governance application is used for proposing and vetting new Non-Fungible Registries (NFR) which are deployed through a registry factory contract.
+Non-Fungible Registries are based on the [EIP721](https://eips.ethereum.org/EIPS/eip-721) non-fungible token standard.
+An NFR is enumerable and every entry is an ownable token that has a corresponding `label` (seperate from the `tokenURI`) that is unique within that specific NFR.
+That is, two entries can have the same `tokenURI`, but they cannot have the same `label`.
+This helps to fascilitate lookups more easily for applications in which the registry is used for identity or authenticity verification in which the `tokenId` may not be known *a priori*.

 Each NFR has a `MINTER_ROLE`, which can mint new entries to the registry, and a `DEFAULT_ADMIN_ROLE` which can make modifications to the registry contract parameters.
 These roles are set through the NFR constructor.
+Additionally, the `MINTER_ROLE` and the owner of a token have the option to update the information stored in a token after minting unless `allowStorageUpdate` is set to `false` (which it is by default and can be updated by the `DEFAULT_ADMIN_ROLE`).
+Lastly, each NFR exposes a *lazy registration* interface through the `lazyRegister` function.
+This allows the owner of the `MINTER_ROLE` to offload the burden of gas costs to the recipient of the token by providing them with signature that the recipient can then present to the contract to register at their convenience.
+This feature is disabled by default but can be activated by the `DEFAULT_ADMIN_ROLE` through the `allowLazyRegister` variable.

 ## Install dependencies